-Liz Kirkwood is an environmental lawyer with fifteen years of experience working on water, sanitation, energy, and environmental governance issues both nationally and internationally.
+Liz Kirkwood is an environmental lawyer with seventeen years of experience working on water, sanitation, energy, and environmental governance issues both nationally and internationally.
 She oversees the direction of the organization, prioritizing FLOW’s policy research and corresponding educational initiatives to ensure their consistency and high quality.
 Liz also maintains a frequent speaking and public engagement schedule, and delivers FLOW policy and education program presentations across the Basin.
 She oversees FLOW staff, interns, and volunteers, and is responsible for fundraising strategy, strategic organizational planning, and directing policy research and programming.
-Liz has been a leading force in shaping the Oil & Water Don’t Mix Campaign to address the 63-year-old Line 5 pipeline in the Straits of Mackinac.
+Liz has been a leading force in shaping the Oil & Water Don’t Mix Campaign to address the 64-year-old Line 5 pipeline in the Straits of Mackinac.

 Prior to FLOW, Liz worked for USAID in Thailand as an environmental attorney to implement a regional environmental governance, water, and sanitation program in Southeast Asia.
 She also worked as an environmental litigator at Farella, Braun & Martel in San Francisco where she represented clients on natural resource and energy related matters.
 Liz graduated from Williams College with a degree in Environmental Studies and History, and received her J.D. and Environmental Certificate from Lewis & Clark Law School.